oakleyaidan21/KalimbaLibre/README.md

 - [ ] Add a savable description
 - [ ] Add tied note functionality (along with corresponding export handling)
 - [ ] Move database to higher priority server
+- [ ] Add functionality for copying a selection of notes

 ## CURRENT ISSUES